zoff-kollektiv/cifar/data/people/59-faouzi-ben-ali.md

 startOfSanctions: 04.02.2011
 ---
 Brother of Zine El Abidine Ben Ali, born in Hammam-Sousse on 13 March 1947.
-He was married to Zohra Ben Ammar and resided at rue El Moez, Hammam - Sousse.
+He was married to Zohra Ben Ammar and resided in Hammam - Sousse, Tunisia.
 He died on 25th February 2011.